GianlucaFormica/CourseraSamsungProject/README.md

-This project includes 4 files plus a zip file of the data analysed
+This project includes 3 files as follows

-1. README.md (this document)

-2. CodeBook.md
+1. CodeBook.md
    Describes the variables, the data, and any transformations to clean up the data

-3. run_analysis.R
+2. run_analysis.R
    R code used for generating the tidy data

-4. myTidyData.txt
+3. myTidyData.txt
    The output from the R script above